2005 French Grand Prix: Background

-Practice and qualifying
+Practice

 At the start of the weekend, McLaren and Renault appeared to be the fastest teams, topping the time sheets for both practice sessions on Friday.
 However, Kimi Räikkönen suffered an engine failure, using a new-spec Mercedes V10, and was forced to drop ten grid positions as a result.
 Renault set the two fastest times in Saturday practice 1 by over one second, but only nine cars ran in the session.
 Giancarlo Fisichella was quickest in the final practice session before qualifying, with Räikkönen was close behind.

+Qualifying

 The qualifying session ran in markedly cool conditions than expected but the Michelin tyres still had the advantage over the Bridgestones.
 Fernando Alonso scored his second consecutive pole position, with Toyota's Jarno Trulli alongside him on the front row.
 Räikkönen's penalty dropped him from third to 13th, thus promoting Michael Schumacher in the Ferrari to third.
 The Saubers of Felipe Massa and Jacques Villeneuve were 10th and 11th respectively (subsequently promoted to 9th and 10th), while Williams, who had struggled all weekend despite several new aerodynamic updates to the car, were 13th and 14th.
 The Jordans and Minardis filled the back two rows.
 The session was incredibly close as the top nine drivers were covered by less than a second.